darrensmith223/InboxTracker/docs/source/resources/intelliseeds.rst

     )

-Retrieve Intelliseeds From a Filter Set
+Retrieve IntelliSeeds From a Filter Set
 ***************************************

 .. code-block:: python